devin-trivir/Test-Trivir/README.md

-this is a commit from Feature-fakefeature3 branch this is from the hotfix branch "Issue-2" this is a change from the feature-fakefeature branch
+this is a commit from Feature-fakefeature3 branch this is from the hotfix branch "Issue-2" this is a change from the feature-fakefeature branch this is a change from the feature-fakefeature5 branch